djeada/Algorithms-And-Data-Structures/src/collections and containers/README.md

 - Each node is either red or black
 - The root node is always black
-- All leaves (NIL) are black
+- All leaves (NIL)</code> are black
 - Every red node must have two black child nodes and no other children -> it must have a black parent
 - Every path from a given node to any of its descendant NIL nodes contains the same number of black nodes
 - On every insertion -> we have to check whether we have violated the red-black properties or not

-- If we have violated the RB properties: we have to rebalance the tree:
+- If we have violated the RB properties: we have to re balance the tree:
 1. make rotations
 1. OR just recolor the nodes